 If you’re planning a trip to the southern region of Portugal, check out my insider Algarve tips before you book your holiday.
-Find out when to go, what to pack, what to do and what Portuguese food to try to make your Algarve vacation a success.
+Find out when to go, which are the best places in Algarve, what to pack, what to do and what Portuguese food to try.
+All the information you need to make your Algarve vacation a success.

 Best time to visit the Algarve